 Negative reviews and general poor word-of-mouth can make the job of HR and the talent acquisition department that much more difficult, as would be employees and contract staff are empowered with information when considering application and offer acceptance decisions.

 Top talent, especially those in the most in-demand fields such as technology, have their choice of job opportunities.
 Even average performers can afford to be picky when the supply for available talent is low.
 Employers with a poor recruitment experience and employee engagement will find themselves struggling to fill open positions.
-For staffing and consulting firms, this can spell a slow kiss of death as their revenue stream depends on the billable hours from their contract staff.

 Engaging contract talent – begin with the golden rule